Girls Ministry

 • Conflicted

 As you help her acknowledge and engage these emotions, you can lead her to connect with God, evaluate her emotions and shape them with truth, and choose responses that are loving and life-giving.
+In addition to providing a sounding board for her emotional processing, consider some practical ways that you can walk with girls who are dealing with their parents’ divorce:

 • Have her make a list of the hurts and losses she’s experiencing, and then think through what those mean and what impact they’ve had on her.